František Drtikol

 The religiosity of the town with its centuries-old tradition of Marian pilgrimages to the Holy Mountain was one of the starting points of Drtikol's lifelong deep interest in spiritual themes and philosophy.

-In the years after World War I, the photographer managed to innovate his work and enriched it with influences of expressionism, futurism, cubism, purism and abstractionist tendencies.
+In the years after World War I, the photographer managed to innovate his work and enriched it with the influences of expressionism, futurism, cubism, purism and abstractionist tendencies.
 He gained worldwide recognition in the second half of the 1920s, when he presented himself as a leading representative of the Art Deco style in photography at numerous exhibitions in Europe and America.
 In 1925 he won the Grand Prix at the International Exhibition of Modern Decorative and Industrial Art in Paris.
 It was also here in 1929 that the album of nudes Les nus Drtikol was published.

 4. PŘÍBRAM CEMETERY